Who is the Hero of Mahabharata? Bhīma? Arjun? Krishna or Duryodhana?

 “It’s not the adaptation of Ved Vyasa’s Mahabharata and they should not give that title.”

-I read MT Vasudevan Nair’s Randamoozham (Second Turn) while it was being published as serial in a news weekly during early 1980s when I was a college student.
+I read MT Vasudevan Nair’s Randamoozham (Second Turn) while it was being published as a serial in a newsweekly during the early 1980s when I was a college student.
 Based on the Indian epic Mahabharata, the novel tells the story from Bhīma’s perspective, the second of the Pandavas.
 I had the opportunity to interview MT, who was my favorite writer then, about this novel.
 Later he had got Jnanpeeth Award for the novel.

-Now, Randamoozham is becoming India’s biggest ever motion picture, with an investment of INR 1000 crore (USD 150 million).
-A UAE-based Indian businessman BR Shetty will invest to produce the film.
-Veteran actor Mohan Lal is acting as Bhima, the protagonist.
+Now, Randamoozham is becoming India’s biggest ever motion picture, the veteran actor Mohan Lal is acting as Bhima, the protagonist of the novel.

 “But it is a known fact that Arjun is the hero and Duryodhana is the villain of Mahabharata…”